Item #1085 Ode to the English Martyrs. Francis Thompson.

 Ode to the English Martyrs

 London: Burns & Oates, [c.1906].
 First edition.
-Octavo (9 1/4 inches tall), 8 pages, side-stitched in original blue-grey wrappers, uncut.
-Interiors fine, faint toning and creasing to original wrappers, interiors Fine.
+Octavo (9 1/4 inches tall), stitched in original blue-gray yapped wrappers, uncut, 8 pages.
+Faint toning and creasing to original wrappers, interiors Fine.
 A clean and bright copy.
 Item #1085

-First separate printing of Francis Thompson's Ode to the English Martyrs—a memorial to the "Anointed Kings of Tyburn Tree" by the "Poet of Catholicism" in the scarce original paper wrappers.
+First separate printing of Francis Thompson's Ode to the English Martyrs—a memorial to the "Anointed Kings of Tyburn Tree" by the "Poet of Catholicism."
+A handsome copy in the scarce original paper wrappers.

 See all items by